 Compare this to the case involving a former Filipino citizen who secured the divorce in the United States AFTER becoming an American citizen.
 In Republic vs. Orbecido (2005), the court stated that the reckoning point is not the citizenship of the parties at the time of the celebration of marriage, but their citizenship at the time the divorce is validly secured abroad.

-Still, the proper remedy must be filed in court for the recognition of the foreign divorce decree.
+The proper petition must be filed in court for the recognition of the foreign divorce decree.
 [See: Process of Judicial Recognition of a Foreign Divorce Decree]